|

 We can also train to read other people’s

 bodies, including their micro expressions.
+Professionals

-Professionals need to achieve this
+need to achieve this coherence to be effective,

-becoming aware of their own reactions to stress,
+including becoming aware of their own reactions

-and how to avoid destructive
+to stress, and how to avoid destructive

 interactions.